 CNC machining work with various materials.
 Can be used for: ABS, ABS+PC, polycarbonate, polycarbonate, acrylic, nylon, PP, PA6+GF30%, POM, PE, TEFLON, PEEK, PPE, aluminum alloy, stainless steel, copper, bronze, brass, Wood, glass, Corian, etc.

 Generally speaking, CNC machine tools are more suitable for prototypes that can withstand structural testing because they engrave designs from target materials.
-Structural tests and changes will be more accurate because they use target materials.
+Structural tests and changes will be more accurate because they use target materials. - Accuracy level

 CNC Machining is more precise and consistent than 3D printing because they have higher heat resistance.
 When the temperature is too high, the 3D printer will produce deformed products.

 CNC machine tools do not heat and modify materials.
-Compared with 3D printers, this material has better strength and structural integrity, because 3D printers need to heat this material to produce the desired product.
+Compared with 3D printers, this material has better strength and structural integrity, because 3D printers need to heat this material to produce the desired product. - Surface finish

 3D printed parts have grainy or sandy texture.

 CNC machine tools provide a better surface finish than 3D printing because the material will not be deformed during processing.
-The rigid material and cutting action keep the product together, reducing the chance of error or deformation.
+The rigid material and cutting action keep the product together, reducing the chance of error or deformation. - Speed

 3D Printing and CNC machining are both rapid prototyping methods.
 They can produce parts within days or even hours.